akasfei/light-of-the-silent-star/_posts/2016-11-16-seekers-of-light.markdown

 It was easier than in my younger years

-Now than I'm older, now that it's colder
+Now that I'm older, now that it's colder

 Life keeps on crashing